canton7/RestEase/README.md

 [![NuGet](https://img.shields.io/nuget/v/RestEase.svg)](https://www.nuget.org/packages/RestEase/)
 [![Build status](https://ci.appveyor.com/api/projects/status/5ap27qo5d7tm2o5n?svg=true)](https://ci.appveyor.com/project/canton7/restease)

-RestEase is a little type-safe REST API client library for .NET Framework 4.5 and higher and .NET Platform Standard 1.1, which aims to make interacting with remote REST endpoints easy, without adding unnecessary complexity.
+RestEase is a little type-safe REST API client library for .NET Framework 4.5 and higher and .NET Platform Standard 1.1 and higher, which aims to make interacting with remote REST endpoints easy, without adding unnecessary complexity.

-It won't work on platforms which don't support runtime code generation, including .NET Native and iOS.
+It also works on platforms which don't support runtime code generation, such as .NET Native and iOS, if you reference [RestEase.SourceGenerator](https://www.nuget.org/packages/RestEase.SourceGenerator).
+See [Using RestEase.SourceGenerator](#using-resteasesourcegenerator) for more information.

 Almost every aspect of RestEase can be overridden and customized, leading to a large level of flexibility.